SNOLAB

 SNOLAB is the world's deepest operational clean room facility.
 Although accessed through an active mine, the laboratory proper is maintained as a class-2000 cleanroom, with very low levels of dust and background radiation.
 SNOLAB's 2070 m (6800 feet) of overburden rock provides 6010 metre water equivalent (MWE) shielding from cosmic rays, providing a low-background environment for experiments requiring high sensitivities and extremely low counting rates.
 The combination of great depth and cleanliness that SNOLAB affords allows extremely rare interactions and weak processes to be studied.
-In addition to neutrino and dark matter physics, SNOLAB is also host to biological experiments in an underground environment.
+In addition to neutrino and dark matter physics, SNOLAB has expanded its research portfolio to include life sciences and quantum technology experiments in a deep underground environment.

 History

-The Sudbury Neutrino Observatory was the world's deepest underground experiment since the Kolar Gold Fields experiments ended with the closing of that mine in 1992.
-Many research collaborations were, and still are, interested in conducting experiments in the 6000 MWE location.
+The success of SNO and a strong working relationship with Inco (later Vale) meant plans to expand the lab were already in the works as SNO was still collecting data.
 In 2002, funding was approved by the Canada Foundation for Innovation to expand the SNO facilities into a general-purpose laboratory, and more funding was received in 2007 and 2008.
 Construction of the major laboratory space was completed in 2009, with the entire lab entering operation as a 'clean' space in March 2011.

+The SNOLAB expansion added an additional 6,300 m2 of excavations, of which 3,700 m2 is clean room space, attached to the existing facility.
+The clean/dirty boundary was moved for the expanded laboratory and some existing excavations were converted to additional clean space.

+Because of the expansion, SNOLAB evolved from a single-experiment site to an internationally recognized multi-experiment facility.
+Its success in particle physics and unique low-radioactivity environment have attracted new experiments in dark matter searches, life sciences, nuclear security, and quantum technology.

-SNOLAB is the world's deepest underground laboratory, tied with the China Jinping Underground Laboratory since 2011.
-Although CJPL has more rock (2.4 km) above it, the effective depth for science purposes is determined by the cosmic ray muon flux, and CJPL's mountain location admits more muons from the side than SNOLAB's flat overburden.
+SNOLAB remains one of the deepest underground labs in the world.
+Although China's CJPL has more rock (2.4 km) above it, the effective depth for science purposes is determined by the cosmic ray muon flux, and CJPL's mountain location admits more muons from the side than SNOLAB's flat overburden.
 The measured muon fluxes are 0.27 μ/m²/day at SNOLAB, and at CJPL, tied to within the measurement uncertainty.
 (For comparison, the rate on the surface, at sea level, is about 15 million μ/m²/day.)

 CJPL does have the advantage of fewer radioisotopes in the surrounding rock.